fukuball/Leak57/readme.md

 ...
 ```

-I know there is N+1 query in it, but simple loop with simple qurey should not case memory leak, it happend in Laravel.
+I know there is N+1 query in it, but simple loop with simple qurey should not cause memory leak, it happend in Laravel.

 #### Case 2